kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 - `nginx.ingress.kubernetes.io/proxy-request-buffering`

 Note: All timeout values are unitless and in seconds e.g. `nginx.ingress.kubernetes.io/proxy-read-timeout: "120"` sets a valid 120 seconds proxy read timeout.
+Note: This settings are only valid when using HTTP (the default) or HTTPS as the value for `nginx.ingress.kubernetes.io/backend-protocol`[backend-protocol](#backend-protocol)`.

 ### Proxy redirect